derren21/hello-world/README.md

 # hello-world
-A colledge student in hk,studying computer sciense and infomaition engineering.\n Interested in machine learning.
+A colledge student in hk,studying computer sciense and infomaition engineering.<br />
+Interested in machine learning.